Menu Close

 Q.2.
 What made the regulations regarding gifts and sacrifices deficient?
 What message does this convey?
 (Heb.9:8-10)

 We are not left to wonder about the shortcomings of the First Covenant – 8 The Holy Spirit is signifying this, that the way into the holy place has not yet been disclosed while the outer tabernacle is still standing, 9 which is a symbol for the present time.
 Accordingly, both gifts and sacrifices are offered which cannot make the worshiper perfect in conscience (Heb.9:8-9).
-The writer wanted those Jews who were tempted to return to the provisions of the Tabernacle to recognize their massive limitations in cleansing the sinner’s conscience before a holy God.
+The writer wanted those Jews who were tempted to return to the provisions of the tabernacle to recognize their massive limitations in cleansing the sinner’s conscience before a holy God.
 He also implied that the regulations of divine worship and the sacrificial system were only relevant while the – tabernacle is still standing (Heb.9:8).
-The ceremonies, rules and regulations that applied to Israel under the First Covenant, now no longer applied to believers who are under the New Covenant – since they relate only to food and drink and various washings, regulations for the body imposed until the time of reformation (Heb.9:10).
-What still apply are the Ten Commandments, since they are all repeated in the New Testament as being applicable.
+The ceremonies, rules and regulations that applied to Israel under the First Covenant, do not apply to believers who are under the New Covenant – since they relate only to food and drink and various washings, regulations for the body imposed until the time of reformation (Heb.9:10).
+All but one of the Ten Commandments still have a place, since they are all repeated in the New Testament as having some relevance although not toward salvation (see 1 Tim.1:8-11).
 The keeping of the Sabbath is no longer obligatory because Paul wrote to the Colossians – no one is to act as your judge in regard to food or drink or in respect to a festival or a new moon or a sabbath day – things which are a mere shadow of what is to come; but the substance belongs to Christ (Col.2:16-17).
 Jesus also taught that – The Sabbath was made for (the benefit of) man, and not man for the Sabbath (Mk.2:27).
-Believers continued to go to the synagogue to preach the Gospel to the Jews.
-In time, they set aside the first day of the week … the day of resurrection, as the Lord’s Day (1 Cor.16:2; Rev.1:10).
+Believers continued to go to the synagogue to preach the gospel to the Jews.
+In time, they set aside the first day of the week … the day of resurrection, as the Lord’s Day (see Acts 20:7; 1 Cor.16:2; Rev.1:10).